30 Best Things To Do In Jordan

 1 | Roman ruins of Jerash

 The Roman ruins of Jerash are among the best preserved Roman ruins in the world.
 Highlights of Jerash include the hippodrome which once hosted chariot races watched by up to 15,000 spectators, cardio maximus, once the main thoroughfare through the city, and Hadrian’s Arch, built to commemorate a visit by Emperor Adrian.
 The site is so well preserved it’s easy to imagine the grandeur of this city that once was and the history of the site really comes alive.
+The ruins of Jerash were one of our favourite stops on our Jordan itinerary.

 Renting a Car in Jordan